 The CSIM11, manufactured by Wedgewood Analytical, measures the full pH range of liquids.
 It can be submerged in water or inserted into tanks, pipelines, and open channels.
 The CSIM11 is intended for non-pressurized systems and was not designed for applications above 30 psi.
-Please contact an application engineer at Campbell Scientific for recommendations on probes suitable for installations in pressurized pipes.Read More
+Please contact Campbell Scientific for recommendations on probes suitable for installations in pressurized pipes.Read More

 Please note that this product has a six-month warranty.

 The "-L" on a product model indicates that the cable length is specified at the time of order.